pjotrp/bioruby-alignment/README.md

   require 'bio-alignment'
 ```

-The API doc is online.
-For more code examples see ./spec/*.rb
+The API documentation is online.
+For more code examples see ./spec/*.rb and
+./features/*

 ## Cite